wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 12. The extra attributes in <tt>git status -s -b</tt> displays a compressed list.

     PROTIP: This command is so frequently used that many define an alias for it by editing the ~/.bash_profile file, and add <tt>gsl</tt>.
+See <a target="_blank" href="https://wilsonmar.github.io/git-shortcuts">my Git Shortcuts tutorial</a>.

     An alias is also frequently added for <tt>git log</tt> command because so many tags are usually needed to make the log more concise.